 5. Skip conventional dairy:

 Most dairy products contain the protein A1 casein that is bad for your gut.
 Additionally, commercial pasteurisation eradicates essential enzymes, making lactose difficult to digest.
 We recommend trying raw cream, unpasteurised milk and for cooking, The Ghee is casein and lactose free with all the creamy, buttery flavour.

 6. Support the good guys with supplements:

-You can supplement your diet by taking prebiotics, digestive enzymes or L-Glutamine, including collagen or gelatin powders with neutral flavours and soluble in heat making them perfect for cooking.
+You can supplement your diet by taking prebiotics, digestive enzymes or L-Glutamine, including collagen or gelatine powders with neutral flavours and soluble in heat making them perfect for cooking.

 7. Keep the bad stuff out:

 As well as putting the good stuff in and supplementing it, it is important to keep the bad stuff out.